9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

 Because when it comes to reducing back pain, core stability can be a big help for us.

-And any muscle imbalances and compensating that goes on within your body will only increase the load and strain on your back.
+And any imbalances within your muscles cause compensating to go on within your body, will only increase the pressure and strain on your back.

-So having a strong core is vital for us tradespeople.
+So having a strong core is vital to keep back pain at bay.

-The benefits of core-strengthening exercises were shown in one study of people with chronic lower back pain (89).
+And these benefits were shown in one study of people with chronic lower back pain.

-The group given core exercises to do were found to have less pain and better functioning not just at the end of the study, but two years later as well!
+Where the group that did core exercises were found to have less back pain and better functioning at the end of the study, and also two years later at a follow up as well.

-So if you have chronic lower back pain and work on site it's a great idea to start working on your core strength.
+So if you have persistent lower back pain it's a great idea to start working on your core strength.

-However you need to make sure you are doing the exercises correctly.
+However, you do need to make sure you are doing the exercises correctly to stay safe.

-So to get started I'd recommend going to a professional such as a physiotherapist or a physical therapist who will guide you through what you should be doing.
+So I'd recommend going to a professional such as a physiotherapist who will guide you through what you should be doing.

 I personally do a set of core-strengthening exercises every day and I couldn't live without them now.

-Now that we are coming to the final couple of activities, I wanted to introduce some gentler ones for those whose back pain restricts them from doing some of the more intense ones.
+Now that we are coming to the final couple of activities, I wanted to introduce some gentler ones for people whose back pain restricts them from doing intense activities.

 And a great place to start with this is in the pool.

-Like I mentioned with swimming, exercising in the water is great for your back.
+Because like I mentioned previously with swimming, exercising in the water is great for your back.

-As shown in a review of studies into therapeutic aquatic exercise that found they were helpful for people with chronic lower back pain (91).
+And this has been shown in a review of studies into therapeutic aquatic exercise that found they were helpful for people with chronic lower back pain.

-Which makes the pool a good place for exercise and rehabilitation alike.
+Which makes the pool a great place for exercise and rehabilitation alike.